ARM-software/vscode-arm-debugger/README.md

 To define and start a debug connection:

-1. To debug a virtual target using FVPs, you must have the models installed locally.
+1. To debug a virtual target using FVPs, you must install the models locally.
 The list of available FVPs depends on the version of Arm Debugger specified in the `vcpkg-configuration.json` file for your project.
 Arm Debugger includes a configuration database that provides access to these FVPs.

-    **Note**: For Cortex&reg;-M based on Fast Models, add `"arm:models/arm/avh-fvp": "<version>"` in the `"requires":` section of the `vcpkg-configuration.json` file for your project.
+    **Note**: For Arm® Cortex®-M based on Fast Models, add `"arm:models/arm/avh-fvp": "<version>"` in the `"requires":` section of the `vcpkg-configuration.json` file for your project.

 1. Open the Command Palette.
 Search for `Debug: Add Configuration...` and then select it.

 1. Select `Arm Debugger` in the drop-down list that displays.

-1. Select **Arm Debugger Launch** > **Model debug connection**.
+1. Select **Arm Debugger Launch** > **Model debug connection** option.

-1. Validate the name of the configuration and press **Enter**.
+1. Check the name of the configuration and press the Enter key.

     Visual Studio Code creates a `launch.json` file in the `.vscode` folder of your project with the following default configuration: